The Laguna 69 hike is what drew me to Huaraz. After seeing pictures of the famous lake, I knew I had to experience it for myself.

 Is it crowded

 Yes, given that Laguna 69 is one of the most famous places in Peru, it will be crowded.
-And when you set your sights on the lake, you’ll see why.
+When you set your sights on the lake, you’ll see why.

 The views of the bright blue waters are incredible.
 Snow-capped peaks surround it, and the setting is breathtaking.